One of the best things about being based in the North East is the level of support we’ve received from both the public and private sectors.

 We have an unrivalled pool of talent here and the National Innovation Centre for Data will help to retain that expertise in the region.

 Newcastle City Council, North Tyneside Council and Northumberland Country Council have all shown their support for the Centre and its aim to use data to make us a smarter city and region.

 In addition, there are some very exciting opportunities to work with some of the companies and organisations based here in the North East who are handling huge amounts of data – something the National Innovation Centre for Data is designed to help with.

 National Innovation Centre for Data

-The National Innovation Centre for Data – based at Science Central in Newcastle upon Tyne – will link leading academic talent in universities with industry and the public sector to help develop skills to solve real world problems using advances in data science.
+The National Innovation Centre for Data – based at Newcastle Helix in Newcastle upon Tyne – will link leading academic talent in universities with industry and the public sector to help develop skills to solve real world problems using advances in data science.

 The £30m Centre forms part of the Government’s Digital Strategy to build a world-class digital infrastructure for the UK.